Jonwodi/Django_Framework/readme.md

 # Creating a Project in Django
 To create a project in Django, enter the command (django-admin startproject project_name .).
 You can name your project anything you want e.g. (django-admin startproject RealEstateProject .).
 Also always remember to add a space at the end of the project_name then a dot after the space.

+# Start an App within a project
+A Django project is made up made up of individual apps that make the project work as a whole.
+While in active virtual environment use the command (python manage.py startapp app_name) to start a app within your project.